A world where gender equality is achieved, and every girl and woman counts and is counted.

 We will also join calls for strong and well-financed national statistics offices in all countries, complemented by supporting quality citizen-generated and qualitative data that reflect the reality of girls and women.

-In an initial six focus countries – Colombia, India, Indonesia, Kenya, Nicaragua and Senegal – we will work closely with those who understand the local context to identify key national and regional influencing opportunities, create data tracking and advocacy tools, and build capacity so that decision makers are held accountable.
+In an initial six focus countries – Colombia, India, Indonesia, Kenya, El Salvador and Senegal – we will work closely with those who understand the local context to identify key national and regional influencing opportunities, create data tracking and advocacy tools, and build capacity so that decision makers are held accountable.

 Sign up for our newsletter

 Find out about upcoming events and get involved in global campaigns

 Stay connected to gender data and keep up with all the latest news